Up to 50% off sofas & mattresses — limited‑time deals.

 They track:

-• How much the edge drops with two people seated.
+• How much the edge drops with two adults seated together.

 • Whether the remaining person slides as the other stands.

-• Whether the mattress rocks or flexes under combined load.
+• Whether the mattress rocks or flexes under the combined load.

 Step 6: Whole-Perimeter Walk and Feel Check